zaurh/CoTam/README.md

 Coil (for loading images asynchronous)

-Navigation (for navigating between composable)
+Navigation (for navigating between composables)

 Dagger Hilt (for dependency injection)